vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 // Generic Repository
 // This repository implements interface IRepository
 // Also has a Type T of EntityBase
-// This means that this repository only works for Entities (Models) that inherits from EntityBase
+// &#8627; This repository only works for Entities (Models) that inherits from EntityBase
-// Therefore, this repository is suitable for entities that have an integer Id
+// &#8627; This repository is suitable for entities that have an integer Id
-// This repository implements the methods forced by the IRepository (GetById, Create, Update, Delete) public class Repository<T> : IRepository<T> where T : EntityBase {
+// This repository implements the methods forced by the IRepository
+// &#8627; GetById
+// &#8627; Create
+// &#8627; Update
+// &#8627; Delete
+public class Repository<T> : IRepository<T> where T : EntityBase
+{
     private readonly ApplicationDbContext _dbContext;